lfiweb/jsonstat-phpviz/README.md

 $table = new TableHtml($reader);
 $html = $table->render();
 ```
-See [NumPy transpose](https://numpy.org/doc/stable/reference/generated/numpy.transpose.html) for how to use the axes array.
+See [NumPy transpose](https://numpy.org/doc/stable/reference/generated/numpy.transpose.html) for how to use the axis array.
 ![screenshot-03](demo/screenshot-03.png)

 ### Example 4